FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the function of the Presidential Electoral Tribunal (PET)?

 **Top-1 Match:**
-> The National Economic and Development Authority evaluates socioeconomic plans and programs.
+> The Presidential Electoral Tribunal is a special tribunal composed of Supreme Court Justices that resolves electoral protests related to presidential and vice-presidential elections.

-**Top-1 Label:** `irrelevant` | **Relevant:** `False`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7792`

-❌ **Top-1 retrieval failed (irrelevant passage).**
+✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ❌ `irrelevant` - The National Economic and Development Authority evaluates socioeconomic plans and programs....
-2. ✅ `exact` - The Presidential Electoral Tribunal is a special tribunal composed of Supreme Court Justices that re...
+1. ✅ `exact` | Score: `0.7792` - The Presidential Electoral Tribunal is a special tribunal composed of Supreme Court Justices that re...
+2. ❌ `irrelevant` | Score: `0.7554` - The Commission on Elections oversees the conduct of national and local elections....
-3. ✅ `paraphrase` - The PET handles disputes about the outcome of elections for the highest executive positions in the P...
+3. ✅ `conceptual` | Score: `0.7553` - Electoral disputes require specialized forums to ensure the integrity of democratic processes....

-⚠️ **Edge Case:** Multiple relevant passages in top-3 but top-1 is incorrect.

 ---